How To Get Rid of Bed Bugs (Complete Bed Bug Removal Guide)

 2. Run your clothing and luggage through the dryer (or applying direct heat treatments)

-Further emphasizing point #5 and #6 from above, putting the clothes you used during travel directly into the washer and dryer could help eliminate any bed bugs you bought with you.
+Further emphasizing the points from above, putting the clothes you used during travel directly into the washer and dryer could help eliminate any bed bugs you bought with you.
 The University Of Minnesota breaks this process into three main steps:

 - Sorting Infested Clothes: Separate dry-clean-only clothes and other clothes into multiple piles.
 Dry-clean-only clothes can't be washed but they can be put into the dryer on high heat.
 Bag up the clothes and migrate (carefully) to the laundry room.